SUSTAINABILITY Partnerships

 Hong Kong Science and Technology Parks Corporation (HKSTP)

-HKUST collaborates with the Hong Kong Science and Technology Parks Corporation (HKSTP) to advance sustainable technology innovation and development.
+Hong Kong Science and Technology Parks Corporation (HKSTP) is a public corporation set up by the Hong Kong Government to foster innovation and technology development in Hong Kong.
+HKUST collaborates with the HKSTP to advance sustainable technology innovation and development.

 HKUST is a supporting organization for HKSTP's "Green in Prop+Con" initiative, which serves as a platform to source and match global and local green tech solutions with corporate partners' specific ESG needs.